 Master of Arts in Rehabilitation Counseling

 Do you want to make a difference in the lives of those with disabilities?
 UNC’s Rehabilitation Counseling program will provide you with the education and training to join a rapidly growing field.
 You will graduate as a rehabilitation counselor, qualified to help people deal with the personal, social and vocational effects of disabilities.
 UNC offers the only CORE accredited graduate program in rehabilitation counseling in Colorado.
+In 2015, US News and World Report ranked UNC's program #15 of the best rehabilitation counseling programs in the country.
 You will receive specialized training in:

 - Social, psychological and medical aspects of disabilities